seanmd8/student-webdev-labs/reflection.md

 - I found this to be super intuitive once I got the hang of it so I did it myself.
 - They were both pretty equal in helping me to learn stuff.
 - It was a bit unclear what to do in the grid areas section.
 I ended up copying the grid container to make 3 of them since it gave 3 pictures, but I later realized it might have been wanting the once it gave to be changed depending on screen size?
--Seemed like it gave good coverage.
+- Seemed like it gave good coverage.

 ### Lab 06-bootstrap
 - I didn't start this one for a while since the screenshots for what our output should look like had the wrong link (an extra ../) which meant it looked like they were just missing.
 I kept forgetting to ask about it in class and then only realized the pictures were actually there, just linked wrong, a little before the labs were due.